Tiamatt/DotNetApisForAngularProjects/README.md

 # DotNetApisForAngularProjects app
-This RESTful web service was developed for PapaJohnsClone and HomeCuisine apps
+This is a RESTful web service built with .NET Core 2.1 for some of my Angular project. <br />
+The APIs are used in the following projects:
 * See [PapaJohnsClone](https://github.com/Tiamatt/PapaJohnsClone) repo
 * See [HomeCuisine](https://github.com/Tiamatt/HomeCuisine) repo

 ## Demo
-Web service was deployed to SmarterAsp.Net (moved from Microsoft Azure Cloud) <br />
+This web service is deployed and run on SmarterAsp.Net hosting (moved from Microsoft Azure Cloud) <br />
 <br />
 Example ([link](http://tiamatt.com/api/ppjc/specials)): <br />